-4. I can't find a job with the pay and benefits I need, and the work schedule that I
+4. I can't find a job with the pay and benefits I need, and the work schedule that I want.

-what you can do for them.
+Employers really don't give a damn about what you need or want.
+They care only about what you can do for them.
 In a bad economy you have to make sacrifices.
 In a bad economy any job is a good job.
 Because as I said earlier, employers don't want to hire the unemployed, you need to get yourself employed.

 Once employed it will be much easier for you to learn about, and get hired into, a position that more closely meets your needs and wants.
 But don't give any prospective employer even the slightest hint that the position they are offering is anything but perfect for you.